Preventing Cervical Cancer: The Development of HPV Vaccines

 Although current HPV vaccines have an excellent safety record, getting people vaccinated has lagged in the United States.
 Research on strategies to disseminate the vaccine could help address this problem, as could efforts to enhance access to the vaccine in both developed and developing countries.
 Increasing awareness that the vaccine can prevent other cancers as well as cervical cancer may also help.
 Other research is looking at ways to simplify how the vaccines are administered to increase acceptance by the general population.

-The ability of Gardasil to prevent genital warts, anal dysplasia, and anal cancer in males has led to its approval by the FDA for men as well as women.
-There are early indications that fewer than the currently recommended three doses could be effective.
-This could be very important for implementing vaccinations both in the United States and globally.
+The ability of Gardasil to prevent genital warts, anal dysplasia, and anal cancer in males led to its approval by the FDA for men as well as women.
+Further studies showed that two doses of the HPV vaccine can be as effective as three.
+The FDA, consequently, approved a two-dose regimen of Gardasil 9 for boys and girls ages 9 to 14 years old.
+The two-dose regimen could be very important for implementing vaccinations both in the United States and globally.

 Research to Practice: NCI's Role